freeCodeCamp/guide/src/pages/software-engineering/design-patterns/finite-state-machine/index.md

 The machine will go to PoweredOff state

 ### States
-In every state there is defined behaviour which will only be executed when the object is in that state.
-For instance, during PoweredOff the coffee machine won't brew coffee before it's powered on, during the Open state it will wait either until there's enough cash inserted, until the power down command is given or until it runs out of coffee.
+In every state there is defined behavior which will only be executed when the object is in that state.
+For instance, during PoweredOff the coffee machine won't brew coffee before it's powered on, during the Open state it will wait either until there's enough cash inserted, until the power down command is given, or until it runs out of coffee.
 During this Open state it can do routines such as cleaning which won't happen in other states.

 ### Initial State
 Every FSM has an initial state, this means which state it starts in when it is created and has to be defined when constructed or instantiated.
 Of course it's possible to directly change state if conditions are met.